aws-samples/eks-saas-gitops/README.md

 - **IAM Roles**: Verify that you have the necessary quota for IAM roles, as these are critical for securing your EKS clusters.
 - **AWS Systems Manager**: Review the quota for Systems Manager resources, which are used for operational insights and management.
 - **AWS Secrets Manager**: If you're using Secrets Manager for storing sensitive information, ensure your quota is adequate.

+## Security

+When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
+This [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, the virtualization layer, and the physical security of the facilities in which the services operate.
+For more information about AWS security, visit [AWS Cloud Security](https://aws.amazon.com/security/).

+This guidance implements several security best practices and AWS services to enhance the security posture of your EKS SaaS GitOps environment.
+Here are the key security components and considerations:

+### Identity and Access Management (IAM)

+- **IAM Roles**: The architecture uses predefined IAM roles (Cluster Admin, Karpenter Controller, Argo Workflow, Argo Events, LB Controller, TF Controller) to manage access to the EKS cluster resources.
+This follows the principle of least privilege, ensuring users and services have only the permissions necessary to perform their tasks.

+- **EKS Managed Node Groups**: These use IAM roles with specific permissions required for nodes to join the cluster and for pods to interact with AWS services.

+- **RBAC Configuration**: Role-Based Access Control is implemented within Kubernetes to provide granular access management for cluster resources.

+### Network Security

+- **VPC Configuration**: The solution deploys resources into a Virtual Private Cloud with 3 Availability Zones (AZs) and corresponding VPC Endpoints to provide secure access to resources deployed in private VPC segments.

+- **Security Groups**: Security groups are configured to restrict traffic between components based on the principle of least privilege.

+- **Network Policies**: Kubernetes network policies are implemented to control pod-to-pod communication within the cluster.

+### Data Protection

+- **Encryption**: All data at rest and in transit is encrypted using AWS KMS customer managed keys (CMKs) and TLS, respectively.

+- **Secrets Management**: Sensitive information is stored securely using Kubernetes secrets and AWS Secrets Manager.

+### Monitoring and Logging

+- **CloudWatch Integration**: The solution integrates with Amazon CloudWatch for monitoring and logging of EKS cluster activities.

+- **Audit Logging**: Kubernetes audit logging is enabled to track actions performed within the cluster.

+### Tenant Isolation

+- **Multi-Tenancy Security**: The solution implements strong tenant isolation with separate namespaces, network policies, and resource quotas for each tenant.

+### Secure Deployment

+- **GitOps Approach**: The GitOps methodology ensures that all changes to the infrastructure and applications are version-controlled, reviewed, and auditable.

+- **Source Code Security**: Gitea source code repository running on Amazon EC2 instance provides secure access controls for developers changing microservice source code.

 ## Prerequisites